MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbServerCertificateMapping.md

 ### -SkipClientCertificateAccessCheck

 Specifies whether the server should skip the check for client certificate access when a client connects.
-When this parameter is set to `$true`, the server will not check whether the client has access to the certificate it presents.
+When this parameter is set to `$true`, the server will not perform the access control checks based on the client certificates.
 This can be useful in scenarios where the server is acting as a gateway or proxy, and does not need to perform full certificate validation.

 However, it can also increase the risk of security breaches.
 When this parameter is set to